MJmasiglat/WD-MASIGLAT-HANDSON2/readme.md

 Guiding Question:

 - What is the project
+  The project is a showcase of different static and animated cards.
 - Whats the purpose
+  Showcase animated and static cards.
 - What are key components
+  Animated Cards
+  Navigation
+  Multipages
 - What technology used and how it is used
+  Technology used is HTML and CSS

 ### Key Components